sumsaw/IPL-Data-Visualization-Using-Matplotlib-and-Seaborn/README.md

 # Key Challenges <br>

 This data was pretty neat by itself .
 The only challange I faces here was. <br>
->Handling Mising Values which I imputed from my knowledge of the tournament and Google search. <br>
+Handling Mising Values which I imputed from my knowledge of the tournament and Google search. <br>
->Combining/Correcting team names which have changed over the years .  <br>
+Combining/Correcting team names which have changed over the years .  <br>

+# To Execute this project
+You would have to download just the ipython notebook and the matches.csv dataset from the repo<br>
+Place the dataset in the same directory as the notebook server and excecute all cells to generate the graphs <br>

 # Please have look at the notebook for the detailed graphs